ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   get framework ready for quickly running large scale experiments then reapply for tfrc
 -   evaluation experiments
+    -   make sure all versions work
         -   check if pytorch grad accumulation works similarly to tf
             -   then run gpt2-xl experiments on larger batch sizes
     -   redo wikitext2 and imdb experiments
         -   use word level
         -   run multiple times with different random seeds